oke11o/pandora/docs/content/en/load-profile.md

 ---
 title: Load profile
-description: Load profile
+description: It sets how the load will be changed and maintained.
-categories: [Config]
+categories: [Load profile]
-tags: [config, docs, http]
+tags: [load_profile]
 weight: 4
 ---